📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 URL http://www.marthanewson.com

 Description Findings are being used by HMPPS (Her Majesty's Prison and Probation Service) and the UK Football Policing Unit.
-First, I have contributed two summary reports to HMPPS - a report of pilot data from our Twinning Project study (2020) and a summary report on request (2022).
-For the former, our project partners followed our recommendations to tighten eligibility criteria to participants with a maximum remaining sentence of 12m and to shorten the lead-in time for community participants.
-Our project partners have since shared the pilot report with the Secretary of State for Justice, at a United Nations conference, and with many of the 63 football clubs currently involved.
-The 2022 report will also contribute to our partners' invited talk for the International Corrections and Prison Association (2022).
+I have contributed three summary reports to HMPPS - a report of pilot data from our Twinning Project study (2020), a summary report on request (2022), and a full report (2024).
+Using these, our project partners followed our recommendations to tighten eligibility criteria for participants with a maximum remaining sentence of 12m and to shorten the lead-in time for community participants.
+Our project partners have since shared the reports with the Secretary of State for Justice, at a United Nations conference, and with many of the 63 football clubs currently involved.
+The reports have also contributed to our partners' invited talks for the International Corrections and Prison Association (2022) and many more.
+I hosted an event at Royal Society with the Prisons Minister and senior leaders from the FA and Premier League to share the results and recommendations.
 Second, my paper about football and cocaine used was first published research to make a statistical link between cocaine use and football disorder.
 Innovatively, it identified that social cohesion (specifically identity fusion), interacted with cocaine use, such that highly bonded fans who also used cocaine reported the most disorderly behaviour toward their rivals.
 As the media have documented since the riotous behaviour of the Euro 2020 matches at Wembley, football-related disorder has noticeably risen since the pandemic.
 I am now at the forefront of public discussions on the underlying factors and how to tackle them; be they the theories of carnival behaviour, generational legacies of hooliganism, magnification of political unrest post-Brexit, an uptake of cocaine use, or a toxic combination of them all piggybacking on the powerful social identities football produces.
 This has led me to an invitation to conduct research for Chief Constable Mark Roberts of the UK Football Policing Unit, to investigate prevalence of cocaine use among fans and effective ways of tackling the issue, including football-club based interventions and 'safety' courses.
 I propose these diversionary tactics, instead of the police's preference for increased court-based football banning orders, as community interventions will reduce the time burden on the judicial system, as well as potentially lead to more positive and lasting changes in fan behaviour through continued education.
 In addition, the Sports Ground Safety Association took an interest in the research and shared the article to Interpol's international forum 'Project Stadia', a platform to facilitate international dialogue on policing football fans, which has generated considerable discussion among senior security operations internationally.
 Finally, the research has led to live, prime-time interviews with BBC Radio 4, BBC Radio 5Live and interviews featured in the Guardian, The Telegraph, the Independent, and the Police Oracle.
+My research with the Association of Camerados has grown to host an academic roundtable three times to feed into this international social movement's research plans.
 Finally, I have provided independent consultancy to a number of organisations, which has tailored their campaigns and growth trajectories.
-These include the Premier League, Currys, Sky Sports, and the charity Camerados.
+These include the Premier League, Hyundai, Electrolux, Currys, Sky Sports, and the charity Camerados.
 As such, my planned consultancy hub, though in its infancy, is making progress.

 First Year Of Impact 2021